PhantomAppDevelopment/firebase-as3/auth/email/README.md

     "localId": "I7auXeJz2VgOYWmQajpAyjqYFr23"
 }
 ```
-The user will automatically appear in the Auth section from your Firebase console.
+The user will be automatically registered in the Auth section from your Firebase console.

-For an Anonymous approach, you don't need to specify anything in the request body.
+For an Anonymous approach you don't need to specify anything in the request body.
 You will still get a response similar to the above just without an Email Address.

 Make sure to save this response inside the app so you can use it later to perform Auth requests and account managing.